Los Angeles Angels minor league players: Lucas Mahlstedt

+Mason McGwire

+Mason David McGwire (born January 5, 2004) is an American professional baseball pitcher for the Los Angeles Angels organization.

+McGwire attended Capistrano Valley High School in Mission Viejo, California.
+The Chicago Cubs selected McGwire in the eighth round of the 2022 MLB draft.
+He missed the 2025 season due to injury and began the 2026 season with the Myrtle Beach.

+On August 3, 2026, the Cubs traded McGwire and Moisés Ballesteros to the Los Angeles Angels in exchange for Ryan Zeferjahn.

+McGwire's father, Mark McGwire, played in Major League Baseball.

 Camden Minacci

 Camden David Minacci (born January 14, 2002) is an American professional baseball pitcher in the Los Angeles Angels organization.

 Minacci attended Jesuit High School in Tampa, Florida.
 In 2019, he posted a 12-1 record with a 1.12 ERA and 85 strikeouts in 62 innings pitched as a junior, to be named Florida Dairy Farmers Class 6A Player of the Year.
 In 2020, he posted a 3-0 record with a 0.64 ERA and 23 strikeouts in 11 innings pitched before COVID-19 ended the season.

 Minacci played college baseball at Wake Forest University.
-In 2022, he posted 2 wins with 6 saves, a 2.18 ERA and 59 strikeouts in 45.1 innings pitched as a sophomore.
+In 2022, he posted 2 wins with 6 saves, a 2.18 ERA and 59 strikeouts in 45.1 innings pitched as a sophomore, and played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League.
 In 2023, he earned 13 saves with a 2.78 ERA and 46 strikeouts in 32.1 innings as a junior.
 He was named as a finalist for the NBCWA Stopper of the Year Award, and also named NCBWA All-American Second Team as a relief pitcher.

 At the MLB 2023 draft class, Minacci was considered one of the best closers in college baseball.
 The Los Angeles Angels drafted him in the 6th round of the 2023 Major League Baseball draft, the 174th overall selection.
 He signed with the team for a $328,500 bonus.
 He made his professional debut that year with Single-A Inland Empire 66ers.

 Minacci split the 2024 season between High-A Tri-City Dust Devils and Double-A Rocket City Trash Pandas, recording a 3-6 with a 3.31 ERA in 45 games.
 He earned 18 saves in 25 opportunities, allowing 18 runs in 49 innings.
-He spent 2025 with Double-A.
+He spent the whole 2025 season with Double-A, posting a 4.60 ERA and 59 strikeouts in 60.2 innings pitched.
+He returned to the Double-A for his 2026 season.
+On August 27, he pitched the final inning of a combined no-hitter against the Birmingham Barons along with Austin Gordon and Lucas Mahlstedt, making it the third no-hitter in Rocket City Trash Pandas history.

+Minacci played for Team Italy in 2026 World Baseball Classic.

 Minacci is a devout Catholic.
 His family was Methodist when he entered the high school, but he converted to Catholicism at the end of his sophomore year.